- What protects your right to stroll and enjoy public facilities along the coastal water's edge and the adjacent environment?

 This web page introduces four outstanding public-access projects along our coast.
 See the individual project pages at right or by clicking on the points in the map below.

 Visit These Places

 Four significant Chapter 91 projects are featured.
-To find a project to visit near you, click on one of the map points below or select from the list to the right.
+To find a project to visit near you, select from the list to the right.